Freedom

 Location: 16th and Vine Streets, Philadelphia, Pennsylvania

-Although for me, this feeling sprang from a particular personal situation, I was conscious that it was a universal desire with almost everyone; that need to escape from some situation—be it an internal struggle or an adversarial circumstance, and to be free from it.
+Although, for me, this feeling arose from a deeply personal experience, I was aware that it reflected a universal desire shared by almost everyone: the need to break free from something—whether an internal struggle or an external obstacle—and to find freedom from it.

-I began this work in a very traditional sculptural manner by creating a small model in clay called a macquette.
-The purpose of beginning in this manner is to capture the large action and major proportions of the figure within the overall design without any details to detract from the big idea.
-Another reason for not having details and for working on a small model only a few inches in height is that the small armature within it, holding the clay, is more easily manipulated, allowing for much greater flexibility in developing a concept.
-For example, an arm, a leg or a head can be pushed around without any concern for obliterating details, such as a nose or a finger.
+I began this work in a traditional sculptural manner, by creating a small clay model known as a maquette.
+The purpose of starting this way is to establish the overall action and major proportions of the figure within the composition, without being distracted by details.
+Another reason for working at such a small scale—just a few inches high—is that the internal armature supporting the clay is much easier to manipulate.
+This allows for greater flexibility in developing the concept.
+For instance, an arm, leg, or head can be repositioned freely without concern for damaging intricate features like a nose or a finger.

-The macquette is the original mass of clay where a concept is born and from which it grows and develops.
-This was important later when I enlarged the sculpture from several inches long to 20 feet long, and I retained in the larger work a sense that all the conceptual material, its forms, focus and development sprang from this rough idea.
-The work metamorphosized, in the way that we do.
+The maquette is the original mass of clay where the concept is born and begins to evolve.
+This early stage was essential when I later scaled the sculpture up from a few inches to 20 feet in length.
+Even in its monumental form, the piece retained the sense that all its conceptual elements—its forms, focus, and development—emerged from that initial, rough idea.
+The work underwent a metamorphosis, much like we do in life.

-Although there are four figures represented, the work is really one figure moving from left to right.
-The composition develops from left to right beginning with a kind of mummy/death like captive figure locked into its background.
-In the second frame, the figure, reminiscent of Michaelangelo’s Rebellious Slave, begins to stir and struggle to escape.
-The figure in the third frame has torn himself from the wall that held him captive and is stepping out, reaching for freedom.
-In the fourth frame, the figure is entirely free, victorious, arms outstretched, completely away from the wall and from the grave space he left behind.
-He evokes an escape from his own mortality.
+Although there are four distinct figures depicted, the sculpture represents a single figure moving from left to right.
+The composition unfolds sequentially: it begins with a mummy-like, captive figure, tightly bound to its background.
+In the second panel, the figure—reminiscent of Michelangelo’s Rebellious Slave—begins to stir and struggle for release.
+In the third panel, he has torn himself away from the wall that once held him captive and is stepping forward, reaching for freedom.
+In the final frame, the figure is entirely free—victorious, arms outstretched—completely removed from the wall and the grave-like space he has left behind.
+He evokes a powerful escape from mortality itself.

-In working on the large scale sculpture, I was satisfied that those who drove by getting a quick look at it would see the big picture: that it was about escape.
-I was also concerned that those who worked in the building and who passed the sculpture frequently would have something more to see.
-There was a lot of empty space between the figures on the wall, which I saw as an opportunity to develop further ideas.
+In working on the large-scale sculpture, I wanted to ensure that even those driving by and catching only a brief glimpse would immediately grasp the central message: that it was about escape.
+At the same time, I was mindful of those who worked in the building and would pass by the sculpture regularly—I wanted them to discover something more each time they looked.
+The wide spaces between the figures on the wall presented an opportunity to develop additional ideas.

 Like T.S.
-Eliot and other artists, I have put many personal elements in my work.
-My friend Philip, a sculptor who died of AIDS, created a work that I included in Freedom because he often expressed his wish to have it in a public space.
-He did not live long enough to accomplish this himself.
-My cat, who lived with me for 20 years, my mother, father, and my self portrait are in the work.
-It is obvious which face is mine because there is a ballooned phrase coming from my mouth with the word “freedom”, written backwards, making it clear that the face was sculpted in a mirror.
-I see the whole Wall sculpture as a kind of illusion akin to Alice’s Through the Looking Glass.
+Eliot and many other artists, I have included deeply personal elements in this piece.
+My friend Philip, a fellow sculptor who died of AIDS, created a work that I included in Freedom—he often spoke of his wish to see it in a public space, though he did not live to make that happen.
+My cat, who lived with me for 20 years, as well as my mother, father, and a self-portrait, are all present in the work.

 Sculpture by Duane Hanson of Zenos' hands is integrated into the Freedom sculpture.

-The sculpture contains an original Duane Hanson— a bronze cast of my own hands that Duane cast for me as a gift.
-Much of what I did with this sculpture has to do with taking traditional forms and combining them in non-traditional ways, forming a postmodern sensibility.
-For example, I dropped a wax cast of my father’s bust from two or three feet in height so that it broke into large pieces.
-I cast those into the wall in a fractured manner over another face, an old work I found in a vat of clay purchased from a sculptor who had long ago died.
+For instance, I dropped a wax cast of my father's bust from a height of two or three feet, shattering it into large pieces.
+I then cast those fragments into the wall in a fractured arrangement over another face—an older work I discovered in a vat of clay purchased from the estate of a sculptor who had passed away long ago.

-I have hidden many things in the background for people who see the sculpture more than once to discover, such as a cast of coins—a nickel and two pennies, another nickel and two pennies, and two quarters and a penny.
-These represent not only the relationship between money and art, but the numerals 7-7-51, my birth date.
+I've also embedded hidden details in the background for viewers to discover upon repeated visits.
+Among them is a small arrangement of cast coins—a nickel and two pennies, another nickel and two pennies, and two quarters with a penny.
+These coins not only suggest the relationship between money and art but also form a subtle reference to my birth date: 7-7-51.

-It is important to me that the public interact with the sculpture, not just intellectually and emotionally but physically.
-I have created a space in which I have written “stand here” so that people can place themselves inside the sculpture and become part of the composition.
+It is important to me that the public engages with the sculpture—not just intellectually and emotionally, but physically as well.
+I’ve created a designated space marked with the words “stand here,” inviting people to place themselves within the sculpture and become part of the composition.

-The following are a few of the hundreds of emails and online comments we have received about the Freedom sculpture—representing the diversity of content and locations.
-All of the messages have been read, and each is respected and valued.
-The comments reveal both the universal qualities represented by the sculpture as well as the unique life experiences of each person.
-Your messages continue to give shape, meaning and new dimensions to the Freedom sculpture.
+Below are just a few of the hundreds of emails and online comments we've received about the Freedom Sculpture—reflecting the diversity of voices and locations they come from.
+Every message has been read, and each one is respected and valued.
+Together, these comments reveal both the universal themes embodied by the sculpture and the unique life experiences of those who engage with it.
+Your messages continue to give shape, meaning, and new dimensions to the Freedom sculpture.

 — Virginia, United States